Skip to main content

 FieldRequiredDescription

-1. Go to Dashboard → Settings → MCP Servers
+2. Go to Settings → MCP Servers and click Add MCP.

 Example configurations